arus-io/nestjs-nextjs-boilerplate/README.md

 - Frontend:
     - Run the frontend in development mode by using `yarn start:dev:fe`
     - Login at http://admin.localhost:3000/login using `admin@mail.com` and `Password1!`

-### ✅ Testing

 ### 🚀 Deployment

-We use Amazon AWS as our preferred cloud provider, see [Terraform Readme](terraform/README.md) for instructions on how to setup the infrastructure needed for this demo (kubernetes cluster, dns, postgresql database, etc)
+We use Amazon AWS as our preferred cloud provider, see [Terraform Readme](https://github.com/arus-io/terraform-project-demo) for instructions on how to setup the infrastructure needed for this demo (kubernetes cluster, dns, postgresql database, etc)

 Once the basic infra is created, we use [Github Actions](.github/workflows) scripts to test, build and push the Docker images, and
 [Helm Chart](charts/demo/README.md) to deploy the new kubernetes definitions to Amazon EKS

+### ✅ Testing